dhurlburtusa/shortcuts/jupyter/jupyter_notebook-notes.md

 A markdown cell allows you to document the computational process using the Markdown syntax.

 Within Markdown cells, you can also include mathematics in a straightforward way, using standard LaTeX notation: `$...$` for inline mathematics and `$$...$$` for displayed mathematics.

+### Raw Cells

+Raw cells provide a place in which you can write output directly.
+Raw cells are not evaluated by the notebook.